 The Data

+First of all, we need to import or create a data frame in R. Please see our tutorials on importing your Excel, CSV and SPSS files into R, and our tutorial on manually entering data in R. The data frame for a paired samples t-test should include two columns representing your paired continuous variables.
+Each row should represent one participant.
 Our example data frame contains the body weight measurements (in lbs) of 20 participants both before they started a healthy food preparation program, and also after they completed this program.
 We want to know whether there is a difference between these two body weight measurements.

 Paired Samples t-Test Assumptions

-The assumptions of the paired samples t-test are as a follows:
+The assumptions of the paired samples t-test are as a follows:- The observations within each group should be independent.

 - There should be no significant outliers in the differences between the paired variables.
 We will show you how to test this assumption with a boxplot.